 A drug binge is classed as taking large quantities in one session.

 DrugWise suggests that a typical ‘weekend user’ might take a quarter-gram of cocaine in total, while heavy users are more likely to take several grams in a shorter period of time.
 A cocaine binge has distinctly unpleasant after-effects, including:

 It is important to know that cocaine use and binges can lead to addiction, where you experience an uncontrollable desire to take the drug.
 The NHS states that you do not need to be taking cocaine on a daily basis to have an addiction.

-If you are addicted to cocaine, you will likely suffer from most or all of the above symptoms, but on a more regular basis and with more severity.
-You will also risk long-term damage to your physical, mental and emotional health.
-Risk of suicidal thoughts, panic attacks and feelings of depression and anxiety are amplified with long-term cocaine use.
+If you are addicted to cocaine, you will likely suffer from most or all of the above symptoms.
+Using cocaine on a more regular basis and with more severity can increase the risk of long-term damage to your physical, mental and emotional health.
+Risk of suicidal thoughts, co-occurring mental health conditions like panic attacks and feelings of anxiety and depression are also amplified with long-term cocaine use.
 The physical risks include:

 - Damage to the nose, such as the soft tissue, cartilage and septum; and lost sense of smell

 - Heart problems including strokes, embolisms, heart attacks

 - Breathings issues with risk of pneumonia, acute respiratory distress and asthma